Chapter 1: Restaurant PR

 A Few More Signature Item Tips and Benefits

-– We all have too many demands on us.
-By the time dinner guests make it in to the restaurant they have already made hundreds if not thousands of decisions.
+- Make it Easy– We all have too many demands on us.
+By the time dinner guests make it into the restaurant they have already made hundreds if not thousands of decisions.
 Signature items make it easy to decide.
 Making it easy for the consumer is appreciated and you’re rewarded with the higher gross margin often engineered into signature items.

-– The best signature item you can have is one that reflects your own distinct brand positioning, personality, promise and story (see Restaurant Branding).
+- Reflect Brand– The best signature item you can have is one that reflects your own distinct brand positioning, personality, promise, and story.

 The industry has had a couple of rough years in a row now.
 We’re finding that some spirits are sagging; especially for those segments of the industry hardest hit.
 It’s important to focus on improving staff morale during these tough times.

 In beleaguered chains, the impact on morale runs top to bottom and both managers and their staff are feeling weathered from the sustained pressures and stress.
 There is no doubt that a restaurant enterprise – and its financial performance – is the sum of its people.
 Therefore, we are dedicating Part Seven of our ten-part Boosting Restaurant Revenue series to the importance of a talented and inspired workforce.
 More specifically, we’re focusing on some of the “how-to” for reinvigorating an existing workforce that may be worn down from years of a struggling economy and uncertainty.

 For Part Seven we turn to one of the best in the industry on the subject of training and improving multi-unit performance and profitability by improving people – Jim Sullivan.